apache/geode-native/examples/cpp/putgetremove/README.md

     ```console
     $ ./startserver.sh
     ```

-3. Execute `put-get-remove` expect the following output:
+1. Execute `cpp-putgetremove`, expect the following output:

        Storing id and username in the region
        Getting the user info from the region rtimmons = Robert Timmons
          scharles = Sylvia Charles
        Removing rtimmons info from the region
-       rtimmons's info successfully deleted
+       rtimmons's info successfully deleted3

-4. Run the `stopserver` script to gracefully shutdown the Geode cluster.
+1. Run the `stopserver` script to gracefully shutdown the Geode cluster.

    For Windows cmd: